-Galveston Arts Center presents “Undercover,” a solo exhibition by Venezuelan-born and Houston-based artist Gerardo Rosales opening Saturday, October 12th, 6-9pm, with artist talk beginning at 6:30pm.
+Galveston Arts Center continues on exhibit “Undercover,” a solo exhibition by Venezuelan-born and Houston-based artist Gerardo Rosales.
 Rosales explores issues of class, race, gender, and immigration to expose social inequalities experienced by immigrants coming from Latin America to the United States.
 Rosales appropriates ornamental aspects of folk art and geometric abstraction, infiltrated with elements that evoke adversity faced by these individuals looking for a better life, only to find themselves facing similar conditions of social and economic exclusion.
 His paintings include rich colors and patterns that juxtapose the harshness of the wilderness of the tropics with domestic imagery.
 His works mix conflict with playfulness as a means to exaggerate reality with irony.
 The exhibition will be on view through January 5th, 2020.

 These exhibitions are supported in part by an award from the National Endowment for the Arts and the Texas Commission on the Arts.